SAP-samples/forms-service-by-adobe-samples/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)
 -->

+## How to obtain support
+In case you've a question, or otherwise need support, use the [SAP Community](https://answers.sap.com/tags/9f13aee1-834c-4105-8e43-ee442775e5ce) to get more visibility.

 ## Report an Issue
 If you find a bug in these sample projects you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below and use forums like StackOverflow / SAP Community for support questions or when in doubt whether the issue is an actual bug.
 These samples are given as is and represent a good starting point for your project.
 We do not support any custom implemention.